jeromebrasseur/monitore-eks-with-elk/README.md

 ----

-This repo provides the steps to deploy Angular HelloWorld on EC2 instance using Jenkins.
-Jenkins is an open-source automation server tool.
-It helps automate the build, testing, and deployment aspects of software development, and facilitates continuous integration and continuous delivery.
+This repo provides the steps to deploy an ELK stack to monitore an EKS cluster.
+In this example, we will use a single EC2 instance for the ELK stack (this is not recommended in production).

 ----